-International health insurance is more complex than domestic health insurance because of the vastly wider range of circumstances that have to be contemplated – including the need for emergency repatriation in certain situations.
+International health insurance is more complex than domestic health insurance because of the vastly wider range of circumstances that have to be contemplated – particularly the need for emergency repatriation in certain situations.
 A number of expatriate health policies are available in the Australian market place and they should be very carefully considered by Australian expatriates - in terms of their cost effectiveness and level of integration with the Australian health system.
 Subject to proper arrangements, most plans offer members guaranteed re-entry into the Australian health system with no waiting times or penalties.

-It is also important to note that there are several critical factors that can affect this insurance at the expiry of any policy - such as claims during the policy period, the number of people covered under the policy, level of benefits selected and a change in occupation or country of residence.
+It is also important to note that there are several critical factors that can affect this insurance at the expiry of any policy - such as claims during the policy period, the number of people covered under the policy, the level of benefits selected and a change in occupation or country of residence.

 International health cover is typically a complex, expensive purchase and we strongly recommend the involvement of an experienced health insurance broker in the process.
 Typically, this involves no added expense and you will have some professional assurance that your cover meets your specific circumstances and is cost effective.
 If you would like to obtain personal advice about International Health cover please complete the Inquiry form at the bottom of this page and you will be contacted promptly by an experienced health insurance broker based in Australia.